damiVongola/Lab-4/README.md

     - Testing with sigmoid: (25 marks)
       - Create model definition
         - Use tf.keras.layers.Flatten for the input layer
-        - Use  Dense layers with sizes: [128, 64] respectively
+        - Use  Dense layers with sizes: [128, 64] respectively for hidden layers
           - Use glorot_uniform(xavier initialization) as kernel_initializer
           - Use zero initialization for biases
           - Use sigmoid as activation function